Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 (Courtesy: Museum of Contemporary Art of Crete).

-The Museum of Contemporary Art of Crete has a vast collection of Modern Greek Art from the 1950s to the present.
-It includes spectacular pieces of Geometric, and Abstract art as well as neoexpressionism.
+The Museum of Contemporary Art of Crete has a vast collection of modern Greek art from the 1950s to now.
+It includes spectacular pieces of Geometric and Abstract art as well as neoexpressionism.
 There is also a section devoted to Digital and Conceptual art.

-Some exceptional temporary exhibitions are held in this museum too.
-The guided tours specially designed for adults, children, and youngsters guarantee an entertaining visit.
+Some exceptional temporary exhibitions are held in this museum.
+The guided tours designed for adults, children, and youngsters guarantee an entertaining visit.
 The admission ticket is €3.

 Opening hours: